stefanoverna/graphql8/guides/type_definitions/enums.md

 So, a `MediaCategory` value is one of: `AUDIO`, `IMAGE`, `TEXT`, or `VIDEO`.
 This is similar to [ActiveRecord enums](http://api.rubyonrails.org/classes/ActiveRecord/Enum.html).

-In a GraphQL query, enums are written as identifiers (not strings), for example:
+In a GraphQL8 query, enums are written as identifiers (not strings), for example:

 ```ruby
 search(term: "puppies", mediaType: IMAGE) { ... }